ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Method

-{ The enhanced ShuffleMixer utilizes two simplified FMBlocks, as originally proposed in \cite{sun2022shufflemixer}.
-These FMBlocks mix features by splitting and shuffling, with an emphasis on enhancing local contextual connectivity.
 After mixing, the features are upsampled using a pixel shuffle operation.
 Pixel shuffle is computationally efficient since it only rearranges pixel values across channels, which preserves the integrity of the existing features without introducing new information.
 However, it does not inherently smooth or refine the upsampled features.
 To overcome this limitation, a feature-guided hourglass refinement network is employed.
 This network refines the upsampled features by recovering additional details and enriching the scene geometry information.
 Furthermore, the encoder-decoder structure of the refinement network expands the receptive field, enabling the model to integrate global contextual information effectively.
 This combination ensures that the ESM module achieves accurate and detailed disparity estimation while maintaining computational efficiency.